Aspose/apireference.aspose.com/content/sites/aspose/html/english/net/aspose.html.dom.css/cssvalue/csstext/_index.md

 ---
 ## CSSValue.CSSText property

-A string representation of the current value.
+The cssText property of the [`CSSValue`](../../cssvalue) interface represents the current computed CSS property value.

+Note: This property was part of an attempt to create a typed CSS Object Model.
+This attempt has been abandoned, and most browsers do not implement it.

 ```csharp
 public abstract string CSSText { get; set; }
 ```

-## Property Value
+### Property Value

-The CSS text.
+A DOMString representing the current CSS property value.

 ### See Also